mongodb-labs/mongo-web-shell/README.md

 Configuration
 -------------

-In a development environment, you can specify configration in a number of ways.
+In a development environment, you can specify configuration in a number of ways.

 You can choose to specify configurations by